 If Navient is your loan servicer regardless of whether your loans are private or federal, and you are worried about your status as the borrower of the loan, the following are the steps that you can take to protect yourself.

-1. Change your loan servicer- If you want to change your loan servicer, it is always possible and sometimes might even be the best of all the available options.
+1. Change your loan servicer - If you want to change your loan servicer, it is always possible and sometimes might even be the best of all the available options.
 The way to go about this is by refinancing your loans in case of private loans or consolidating them in case of federal loans.
 However, for federal loans, it is not always possible that your servicer will change.

 But, if you do choose this option make sure to take note of the potential pros and cons of this process involving the refinancing/consolidation of your loans, and make the decision on whether or not it might be the right choice for you.
 Doing so for the sake of changing your loan servicer might not be the wisest of choices one can make.

-2. Voicing your concerns- You can voice your concerns about your Navient serviced student loans for the purpose of closely monitoring your credit report and your student loan repayment process for any sort of errors.
+2. Voicing your concerns - You can talk about your queries regarding Navient serviced student loans for the purpose of closely monitoring your credit report and your student loan repayment process for any sort of errors.
 In case you notice something not being right or something that is out of place, you should bring it to their notice as soon as possible, and ask questions in the instance that you are unsure of what you are looking at.

 You should file a student loan complaint by submitting a complaint directly to Navient, and if they don’t respond to you, submit your complaint to the Consumer Financial Protection Bureau (CFPB) or the US Department of Education.